 Forms 1098-T are created and mailed to students by Ball State University’s partner, Heartland ECSI.
-As required by the Internal Revenue Service, Forms 1098-T for tax year 2016 will be postmarked by January 31, 2017.
+As required by the Internal Revenue Service, Forms 1098-T for the current tax year will be postmarked by January 31st of the following year.

 The form is typically mailed to the mailing address (or local address if home address was not provided) for every student who took classes during the calendar year, unless your student signed up to receive their Form 1098-T electronically.
 For additional information on how to receive Form 1098-T electronically, please click here.

-The amount reflected in Box #2 on the Form 1098-T is only the qualified tuition and related expenses charged to your student account during the 2016 tax year.
+The amount reflected in Box #2 on the Form 1098-T is only the qualified tuition and related expenses charged to the student account for the calendar year.
 This is not necessarily the amount which was paid in the tax year.
-The parent, guardian, or student is responsible for determining and reporting to the IRS the amounts that were paid out-of-pocket or with borrowed funds during the 2016 tax year toward qualified tuition and related expenses on their personal income tax filing.
+The parent, guardian, or student is responsible for determining and reporting to the IRS the amounts that were paid out-of-pocket or with borrowed funds during the tax year toward qualified tuition and related expenses on their personal income tax filing.